This lemon meringue pie is one of my husband’s all-time favorite desserts. That’s probably because it has the perfect balance of sweet and tart.

 - Gradually increase the speed, as the egg whites get thicker.

 - Add the sugar and cream of tartar and then beat the whites on high speed until they form stiff peaks.

 - With a butter knife or icing knife, spread the meringue over the pie, to approximately 1/4” from the edge to keep it from sticking to the pan.

 - Tap the meringue with the back of a spoon to make little peaks.

-- Place the pie in the oven to brown the top of the meringue.
-Keep a close eye on it, or it will burn.
-It typically only takes 3-5 minutes.
+- Place the pie in the oven.
+Keep a close eye on it, or the meringue might burn.
+It typically only takes 15 or 20 minutes.
 As soon as it hits the level you prefer, remove it from the oven.